 Using the above information, boundary lines were then drawn to separate estuarine from non-estuarine conditions on the basis of the sediment present.
-With this premise as the working model, a series of horizontal levels were made by searching the borehole log data (Weiss 1989:3).
-Paleo-environmental maps were then constructed (Weiss 1989:4).
-In addition, a composite Paleo-Shoreline position map was constructed to show the transgression of estuarine conditions into the project area from 6000 years B.P. to 500 years B.P.
+With this premise as the working model, a series of horizontal levels were made by searching the borehole log then 1989:3).
+Paleo-environmental maps were data (Weiss composite constructed 1989:4).
+In addition, (Weiss а position map was constructed to show the Paleo-Shoreline transgression of estuarine conditions into the project area from 6000 years B.P. to 500 years B.P.
 (See Weiss 1989).

-The Paleo-Environmental and the Paleo-Shoreline maps indicate that the West 44th to West 59th Street area was progressively inundated from the north and the south during the time interval studied (Weiss 1989:5).
-For earlier levels, i.e. 7000 years B.P., only the West 41st to West 43rd Street areas were inundated by the tidal conditions of the estuary.
+The Paleo-Environmental and the Paleo-Shoreline maps indicate that the West 46th to West 59th Street area was progressively inundated from the north and the south during the time interval studied (Weiss 1989:5).
+The central-most part of the project area, between West 49th and West 54th Streets, appears never to have been covered by estuarine waters.
+For earlier levels, i.e. 7000 years B.P., only the northernmost (West 59th Street) areas were inundated by the tidal conditions of the estuary.
 Older periods (more than 8000 years B.P.) show only a few sites which indicate possible estuarine conditions.